OpenCerts/opencerts-documentation/issuing_multisig_certificate.md

 ![Step 10](./assets/issuing-multisig-certificates/img_8.png)

-11.Once the transaction was confirmed, we can see the wallet showing up in the Wallets tab.
+11.Once the transaction is confirmed, we can see the wallet showing up in the Wallets tab.
 Please check whether your transaction is successful if wallet did not show up.

 ![Step 11](./assets/issuing-multisig-certificates/img_9.png)

+### Creating a new Document Store

+(If you have an existing document store that you would like to transfer ownership of to the MultiSig wallet, you may skip this step)

 12. Now go to [https://admin.opencerts.io](https://admin.opencerts.io) and deploy the new instance of the store using your Ledger Nano S (follow these instructions [Deploying Store](./deploying_store.md)).
 Once successful you should see a message with store address and transaction ID.
 Click on the transaction ID or go to [https://ropsten.etherscan.io](https://ropsten.etherscan.io)